Cart Abandonment Emails: Using Psychological Principles To Influence Customers’ Decisions

 But they are inevitable…just like bounce rates.

-When we conducted a research study on Shopping Cart Abandonment Rate, guess what we found?
+When we conducted a research study on statistics of shopping cart abandonment rate, guess what we found?

-Out of 100 people who add items on a cart, only 35 make a purchase.
+Out of 100 people who add items to a cart, only 35 make a purchase.

 The rest abandon their carts.
-That’s a whole lot revenue down the drain.
+That’s a whole lot of revenue down the drain.

-Fortunately, you can salvage that lost revenue using abandoned cart emails.
+Fortunately, you can salvage that lost revenue using some of the best practices of abandoned cart emails.

-But your abandoned cart email will only be powerful if you inject principles of behavioral psychology in it.
+But your abandoned cart email will only be powerful if you inject principles of behavioral psychology into it.

-Remember, neuroscience tells us that customers’ buying decisions are psychological (people buy on emotion and justify with logic).
+Remember, neuroscience tells us that people buying decisions are psychological (people buy on emotion and justify with logic).
 So, addressing their concerns from the psychological realm is logical.